rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 The key to remember is that multiple node failures, even with writes occurring, should be no different from a single failure as long as the number of failures is less than `N`.
+Once you lose `N` or more nodes you **may** start to lose **some** of your data.
+This depends on how many nodes you have in the cluster and what the ring partition ownership looks like.
+Essentially, for data to be lost, it's top `N` partitions need to be owned by failed nodes.

 ### Partitioned Writes ###

 Before I go into partitioned writes I want to say that the closer the nodes of your cluster are the rarer of an event this is.
 For example, you're much more likely to run into this if your nodes are spread across data centers as opposed to a rack.
-That said, Basho's flagship product, Riak, is designed to be deployed locally and if you want WAN support you should use replication.
-I'm not sure if we do, or should, take the same stance on other applications built on Core.
+Basho's flagship product, Riak, is designed to be deployed locally and if you want WAN support you should use replication.
+I'm not sure if the same stance is taken for applications built on Core.
 In any case, the onus is on you, the developer, to understand your application's needs and this is one of the things you should take into account.
-That is, you should ask yourself the questions "What's the likelihood that my cluster could partition?
+That is, you should ask yourself questions like "What's the likelihood that my cluster could partition?
 How often and for how long?
 Would such an event have a deleterious effect on my business or is it not such a big deal?"

 A _partition_, in regards to distributed systems, typically refers to when a cluster breaks apart and forms independent sub-clusters.
 This